infiniteluke/wobbly/.emdaer/README.emdaer.md

         style: 'social'
 -->

-wobbly 〰️ manages the state needed to calculate `x, y` rotations for a parallax effect, allowing you to focus the UI, and apply the effect how you want.
+wobbly 〰️ manages the state needed to calculate `x, y` rotations for a parallax effect, allowing you to focus the UI, and apply the effect how/where you want..
 It uses the [function as child](https://medium.com/merrickchristensen/function-as-child-components-5f3920a9ace9) and "prop getter" patterns, which gives you maximum flexibility with a minimal API.

 ## Table of Contents
 <!--emdaer-t